Machine-learning Kohn-Sham potential from dynamics in time-dependent Kohn-Sham systems: Abstract

 \section{Abstract}

-A machine learning method to develop the energy functional and the Kohn-Sham potential of a time-dependent Kohn-Sham(TDKS) system is proposed.
-The method is based on the dynamics of the Kohn-Sham system, so no data of the exact Kohn-Sham potential is required for training the model.
-We demonstrate the results of our method with a 1d harmonic oscillator example and a 1d two-electron example.
+The construction of a better exchange-correlation potential in time-dependent density functional theory (TDDFT) can improve the accuracy of TDDFT calculations and provide more accurate predictions of the properties of many-electron systems.
+Here, we propose a machine learning method to develop the energy functional and the Kohn-Sham potential of a time-dependent Kohn-Sham system is proposed.
+The method is based on the dynamics of the Kohn-Sham system and does not require any data on the exact Kohn-Sham potential for training the model.
+We demonstrate the results of our method with a 1D harmonic oscillator example and a 1D two-electron example.
 We show that the machine-learned Kohn-Sham potential matches the exact Kohn-Sham potential in the absence of memory effect.
-In the case where there is a memory effect, our method can still capture the dynamics of the Kohn-Sham system.
-The machine learning method developed in this article provides an insight into making a better approximation to the energy functional and the Kohn-Sham potential in the TDKS system.
+Our method can still capture the dynamics of the Kohn-Sham system in the presence of memory effects.
+The machine learning method developed in this article provides insight into making better approximations of the energy functional and the Kohn-Sham potential in the time-dependent Kohn-Sham system.